Code-Institute-Submissions/AAA_Hospitality_Services/README.md

 In a nutshell, website's functionality has been checked on multiply devices and different browsers.
-Furthermore, all the code has been verified by html validator and there is no more errors left in this project.
+Furthermore, all the code has been verified by html and css validators and there is no more errors left in the project.